Lushangtu123/CS-151-team-23-project/ReadMe.md

   - Popup window displaying complete comment content
   - Shows date and full text without truncation
   - Easy-to-read format for long evaluation comments

-### Features from Version 0.8

-- **Student Evaluation Comments System** ✅ (UC-04)
-  - Dedicated comments page for each student showing all evaluation history
-  - **View Comments** button available in both Search Results and Student Details pages
-  - Add new evaluation comments with **automatic date stamping** (today's date)
-  - Display all comments with their date stamps in chronological order (newest first)
-  - Delete individual comments with confirmation dialog
-  - Comment count display
-  - Professional card-based UI for comment display
-  - Comments persist permanently in SQLite database

-- **Enhanced Navigation**
-  - "Comments" button in search results table for quick access
-  - "View Comments" button in student details page
-  - Back navigation from comments page to student details or home
-  - Seamless flow between all pages

-### Features from Version 0.7

-- **Search Student Profiles Page** ✅ (UC-03)
-  - Results display in a table format with a new View action button that handles showing student profile details

-- **Edit Student Profiles** ✅
-  - **Edit button for each student** in the students details page
-  - Confirmation dialog before submit the edit
-  - **Updating student's new information to database**
-  - Automatically updates the detail page after editing
-  - Success/error messages for user feedback
-  - **Cancel** button allow user to cancel the editing process

-- **Enhanced Navigation**
-  - New "View" button on the search result table
-  - Back to home functionality from all pages
-  - Consistent navigation across all views

 ### Implemented Features: